hassan1303/Tomato-Leaf-Disease-Detection-System/README.md

 It helps farmers, researchers, and agriculturists with early diagnosis to prevent crop loss and improve yields.

+**Currently, the system focuses on 2 classes:** Healthy and Early Blight.
+Future versions will expand to cover more tomato leaf diseases.

 ---

 ## 🚀 Features